olakrhoff/RFC-Data-Format-Printer/README.md

 There are much to improve and add to this little tool:

 - Output to file, with an optional name (and location)
-- Take a folder of files to process, and process them all.
-(Option to stitch them all in one file)
+- Take a folder of files to process, and process them all (maybe an option to stitch them all in one file).
+- Support variables overflowing into new line.
+- Maybe and option to allow reordering of the variables to fit better per line.
 ## License

 This code is released under the [MIT License](LICENSE).